DakotaNelson/personal-website/content/docs/me/coursera.md

 As of now, here's what I've done on Coursera within the past few years:

 - Chinese Politics 1 and 2
-- (almost) The entire EMT specialization
+- The entire EMT specialization
 - Learning How to Learn
 - Risk in Modern Society
 - Bayesian Statistics